This post may contain affiliate links. Please read our disclosure policy.

 Technically speaking, bouillon is the French word for broth; the two are the same.
 However, bouillon is also the name used to refer to dry products like bouillon powder and bouillon cubes.
 These are forms of broth that are condensed and dehydrated that you can dilute with water to make up a broth.
 Or you can add to various gravies and sauces in small amounts for extra flavor.

 Though the terms are sometimes used interchangeably, the two aren’t technically the same.
 For example, chicken broth simmers whole chicken or chicken pieces (meat included) in water, usually for an hour or less.
-In comparison, stock simmers primarily chicken bones in water for hours at a time, slowly, to break down the bones/marrow and the gelatin within.
+In comparison, homemade chicken stock simmers primarily chicken bones in water for hours at a time, slowly, to break down the bones/marrow and the gelatin within.

 As a result, chicken broth is quicker and easier to make.
 It produces a lighter, thinner liquid with a milder flavor (often seasoned so it can be consumed alone).
 In contrast, chicken stock is a richer, thicker, usually more gelatinous liquid with a darker color, and more concentrated flavor.